paranoid-porygon/paranoid-porygon.github.io/_pages/index.markdown

 # Home

 Welcome to the Dubious Disc Blog, my personal site.
-I am a believer in POSSE (post own site, share everywhere) and maintain this site in the interest of dodging the algorithmic recommenders and censorship endemic to social media sites.
+I maintain this site in the interest of POSSE (post own site; share everywhere) to try to dodge the algorithmic recommenders and censorship endemic to social media sites.
 You can find more info about this site and me at the [about page](/about).

 Below you'll find the latest posts from my [personal weblog](/blog) as well as [links to news articles](/newsdump) that I think are worth your attention.
+I recommend [following](/feed.xml) [both](/newsfeed.xml) using your favorite RSS/atom feed reader.

 ## Latest from my blog
 {% capture _ %}{% increment blogcount %}{% endcapture %}